Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

-What we observe now is that when $\xi\in\CC^\eta$ for $\eta<-\frac{3}{2}$ the previous terms are not well-posed but, in the special case of $\xi$ being a white noise, stochastic calculus turns out to be an extremely powerful tool in order to give them a meaning.
+At this point, we will split the analysis of the equation in two distinct modules.
+On one side, with purely analytical arguments, we will identify a suitable subspace of the space of distributions, depending on the processes defined above, for which it is possible to make sense of the ill-posed operations in~\eqref{KPZmilduQ} and formulate a fixed point map that is continuous in these data.
+On the other, we will exploit probabilistic techniques to construct such processes starting with a white noise $\xi$ and prove they have the expected regularity, through a regularization procedure.

-The idea is then to divide the study of the equation in two distinct modules.
-On one side, with purely analytic arguments we will determine a fixed point map in a suitable subspace of the space of distributions, \textit{assuming the existence of processes} $\X=(X, X^{\<tree12>}, X^{\<tree122>}, X^{\<tree1222>}, X^{\<tree124>})$ with suitable regularities.
-On the other, we will exploit probabilistic techniques to construct $\mathbb X$ starting with a white noise $\xi$, through a regularization procedure.
+\begin{notation*} From now on, all the functions and distributions we will consider will live on the $d$-dimensional torus.
+Since no confusion can occur, we will indicate the function spaces with the same notations introduced in Section~\ref{sec:FunctionSpaces}, but the domain will not be $\R^d$ but $\TT^d$. \end{notation*}